MKempler/unisphere/packages/server/QUICKSTART.md

-# Unisphere Quickstart Guide
+# Kavira Quickstart Guide

-This guide will help you set up Unisphere for local development or cloud deployment.
+This guide will help you set up Kavira for local development or cloud deployment.

 ## Local Development